 Believe it or not, the ancient Christian Church worshiped through liturgy.
 Some people think that the earliest Christians described in the pages of the Bible were worshiping in an unstructured way–similar to the way some contemporary churches worship today, just without all the electronics!
 But that’s not the case.
 Writings of the early Church Fathers in the first and second centuries describe their corporate worship as liturgical worship.
 In fact, the early Christians weren’t the first to use a liturgical form of worship, and they didn’t come up with it all by themselves.
 Christian liturgy is actually based on Jewish Temple worship.

 In addition to being a liturgical church, St. John’s is a sacramental church.

-We celebrate the sacrament of The Eucharist (or Holy Communion) every week, not just once a month or a few Sundays a year.
-We believe that when we celebrate the Eucharist, we are not merely remembering what Christ said and did at The Last Supper, or memorializing that event.
+We celebrate the sacrament of the Holy Eucharist (or Holy Communion) every week, not just once a month or a few Sundays a year.
+We believe that when we celebrate the Eucharist, we are not merely remembering what Christ said and did at the Last Supper, or memorializing that event.
 When we celebrate the Eucharist, we are participating in the Real Presence of the Body and Blood of Christ.

 The Book of Common Prayer

 At St. John’s we worship using the Anglican/Episcopal Book of Common Prayer (1928 American Edition).
 If you’re a visitor who’s unfamiliar with the Prayer Book, don’t worry–we’ll help you follow along.
 Or you’re welcome to just sit back and take it all in.
 We’d be happy to answer any questions you have about our liturgy and form of worship after the service is over.
 See video here.